CrawTheOne/mirror_fhnw_ds_hs2021_gml_trainingscenter/README.md

 Fork this repository to your own user space by pressing the fork button on the upper right.

-Add @michael.graber as a maintainer to your fork.
-If you don't do this I won't see your submissions.

 ### 4. Clone your fork to your computer.

 For this you might wanna set up a ssh-key for your computer, see here: https://docs.gitlab.com/ee/ssh/

-In your fork on GitLab find the address you can clone your Repo with and execute:
+In your fork on GitLab find the address with which you can clone your Repo on the upper right.
+Clone into your ml directory (`MY_ML_DIR`) using:

 ```
 $ git clone MY_REPO_FORK
 ```

+### 5. Create a directory `data` in `MY_ML_DIR`

+Here you will place all data files needed for the exercises and mini-challenges.

 ### 5. Start a trainingcenter container on your machine